 I didn’t know you could write a melody like that!

 I learned a hell of a lot, and you can bet that I wrote my next original melody in a very particular way.

-Remix competitions are a MASSIVE learning tool, largely because you get access to professionally made source material.
+Remix competitions are a massive learning resource, largely because you get access to professionally made source material.
 You can analyze how the artist has written their melodies and chord progressions, how they’ve processed the vocals, and so forth.